 After the Pearl Harbor attack, the Defense Bonds became known as War Savings Bonds or War Bonds.
 War Stamps with small denominations of 10, 15, or 25 cents were also issued so that every citizen could raise funds for the war.17

-During 1955-1959 came the “Eisenhower Recession,” in which long-term government bond investors lost massive funds.
+From 1955-to 1959 came the “Eisenhower Recession,” in which long-term government bond investors lost massive funds.
 The impact of the recession spread across the borders of the United States to Europe and Canada, and many businesses went bust.
 Post-World War II, between 1945 and 1970, the worst recession led to a massive economic loss.18

 A recession happened within the first few years when Dwight D. Eisenhower began his presidential recession term in 1953.
 It also coincided with the end of the Korean War.